 Best Ways to Keep Food Fresh and Safe to Eat

 Your meal delivery kit just arrived on your doorstep!
 But you know you won’t be using it today, maybe not even tomorrow.
-Then you finally get around to making those mouth-watering sweet potato and black bean tacos from Hello Fresh, but you realize the avocado and sweet potatoes gone bad.
+Then you finally get around to making those mouth-watering sweet potato and black bean tacos from Martha & Marley Spoon, but you realize the avocado and sweet potatoes gone bad.
 So know you just have the ingredients for black bean tacos.
 Boring!

 If your food isn’t stored properly, it may reduce the quality of the ingredients over time.
 Furthermore, foods may go bad, or, even worse, foods that seem to be okay could make you ill.